Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 ```

 The `meta` section is identical to the `meta` section of python.
 For apptainer configurations, the only
-`capability` you need to specify is `singularity` or `apptainer`.
+`capability` you need to specify is `apptainer` or `apptainer`.
 If you require your job to use a gpu,
 you can also specify a `gpu` capability.

 The `initialize` section takes in a single `.sif` file
-that is built using the `singularity build` command on a definition file, as well as some files that you always want
+that is built using the `apptainer build` command on a definition file, as well as some files that you always want
 to be available in the `/input` directory.
 Then, the `required_mounts` provides a way to bind mutable directories
 to the inside of the container.
 Make sure that the directory you are binding to does not actually exist in the container
 (but its parent directory *does* exist).